 Perhaps more impressive than the science, technology and business moxie behind BioCellection is the story of how it came to be.
 Wang and Yao first became friends in an 8th grade math class in Vancouver.
 Once in high school, the two took over as co-presidents of their high school’s environment club.
 “Environmentalism was the biggest thing we were passionate about,” Wang recalls.

 And that was just a small fraction.
-Transfer stations serve as the first stopping point for your garbage and recycling after the truck picks it up.
+Transfer stations serve as the first stopping point for your garbage and recycling after the truck picks it up from the 2 yard skip-bins mainly used by construction houses.
 After being sorted and compressed at the smaller stations, waste is shipped off to be incinerated, recycled, or in most instances, dumped in a heaping landfill.
 “What’s shocking is what the plastic looks like at that stage,” says Wang.
 “It’s not these nice, geometric shapes.
 It’s all very contaminated and mixed in and there’s no way to separate it.
 It was so messed up and I thought, how have I never thought about this before?”

 TAKING ON PHTHALATES